As you think about about talking to others about your cancer, remember that:-

 Some of the conversations you’re facing may feel very difficult.
 Sometimes, talking about your cancer with those closest to you can feel too painful.
 It can be easier talking to someone who isn’t directly affected and can offer support and advice.

 This might be with a support group (locally or online), or cancer forums.
-You could drop into your local Maggie’s Centre and talk with one of our cancer support specialists.
+You could drop into your local Maggie’s centre and talk with one of our cancer support specialists.
 You can talk to others who are going through a similar experience.

 If you’re finding the feelings stress around your cancer is affecting you day to day, then you may benefit from counselling.
 Your GP may be able to refer you for local counselling and our cancer support specialists and psychologists at Maggie’s can help.